Archer03/react-create-conveyor/README.md

 A state-management solution for react in Provider-less mode\
 Based on immerJS\
 Just get value,  and set value, it's all ⚽\
-It is now compatible with concurrent mode and supports typescript!
+It is now compatible with concurrent mode

 ```javascript
 import { createConveyor } from 'react-create-conveyor';